 The knowledge and expertise he is able to share with his residents, rehabilitation interns, and students has a profound impact on our professional development.

 Among many lessons, he really has helped us understand the approach taken within the Czech School of Manual Medicine as well as the Prague Rehabilitation School.
 The intent of this article is to share some of this knowledge and highlight how these Czech methods can improve rehabilitation outcomes and athletic performance.
+Alternative Thinking

 The Czech School of Manual Medicine truly has revolutionized the management of musculoskeletal pain.
 Early in the 1950s, neurologists by the names Vladimir Janda, Karel Lewit, and Vaclav Vojta took a special interest in the rehabilitation of the motor (aka movement) system.
 As western medicine became progressively more technologically driven, Janda and Lewit focused on the value of manual approaches such as chiropractic, joint mobilizations, and neuromuscular rehab techniques, such as PIR (post isometric relaxation) as critical pieces of the rehabilitation plan.
 Janda was instrumental in the assessment of muscle imbalances, Lewit’s in joint dysfunctional.
 Vojta was instrumental in the discovery of global reflex locomotion patterns.